Caroline tells you about…

 As old as the world, the taro is even said to be the most ancient plant ever turned into a cultivated variety.
 Appreciated beyond the oceans, it was given nice nicknames all around the globe.
 Nowadays, it is known as dasheen, yautia, eddo or even kalo.

 In the kitchen…

 One must admit it, at first sight, the taro look is not quite flattering: a long cream color tuber with a floury texture, covered with a thick layer of soil, not really mouthwatering….
-Besides, you’d better get to know it before you making a julienne… Eaten raw, it happens to be toxic, due to the tiny oxalate crystals it contains.
+Besides, you’d better get to know it before making a julienne… Eaten raw, it happens to be toxic, due to the tiny oxalate crystals it contains.
 In order to avoid nettle rash and buccal itches, choose the cooking method of your choice.

 In days of yore, we used to put it on white-hot stones while nowadays we rather roast it in the traditional oven.
 Just like a potato, the vegetable can be boiled in a pot, steam-cooked, cut into French fries, sliced into thin chips or simply mashed.

-“Everything is good in the taro”.
 In Polynesia, sprouts are called fafa.
 Like spinach, it is generally finely chopped and cooked in the oven in order to prepare the famous fafa chicken with coconut milk.

 As for the young leaves, it is called pota and is used to favour chicken meals or prepare yummy soups.

 Especially appreciated for its sweet aftertaste, the tuber is also used to prepare taro poe, a deliciously starched mixture.
 Made out of cassava, the jellylike mix is then cooked in the oven and covered with coconut milk…